eigemx/prism/README.md

     // solve for temperature advection: ∇.(UT) - ∇.(κ ∇T) = 0
     // where ρ is the density and U is the velocity vector.

-    // first template parameter specifies the type for advective field and
-    // the second for the transport field (temperature scalar field)
     // ∇.(UT)
-    using div = scheme::convection::LinearUpwind<field::Velocity, field::Scalar>;
+    using div = convection::Upwind;

-    // first template parameter specifies the type for diffusion coefficient and
-    // the second for the transport field (temperature scalar field)
     // - ∇.(κ ∇T)
-    using laplacian = scheme::diffusion::NonCorrected<field::UniformScalar, field::Scalar>;
+    // the template parameter specifies the type for diffusion coefficient using laplacian = diffusion::NonCorrected<field::Scalar>;

     auto eqn = eqn::Transport(div(U, T),            //   ∇.(UT)
                               laplacian(kappa, T)   // - ∇.(κ ∇T) = 0